Westfield Garden State Plaza Mall's chaperone policy for kids starts Friday night

 PARAMUS, N.J. -- Starting Friday, kids who visit the Westfield Garden State Plaza Mall in Paramus will need to be with an adult at night.

+"I'm kind of bummed out because I would like to go with my friends on like a Friday or Saturday night," said Summer, 17, a student at Paramus High School.

-Under the mall's new policy, anyone 17 and under must have an adult chaperone from 5 p.m. until the mall closes on Fridays and Saturdays.
+Under the mall's new policy, anyone 17 and under must have a chaperone who is at least 21 from 5 p.m. until the mall closes on Fridays and Saturdays.

-People who work at the mall told CBS2 the new policy is in response to an increase in unruly teens, fights and loitering.

-Security and police stationed at the mall will check IDs of anyone who appears to be under 18.
+"Yeah that doesn't sound fun at all.
+I don't want to do that," said Mathew, 17, who also goes to Paramus High School.

+Mall officials cited safety concerns when asked about the rule change.
+Employees told CBS2 there have been crowds of unruly teens fighting and disrupting business on weekends.

 for more features.